MarcelMeurer/WVD-Hydra/avd-agent-need-assistance.md

 ## What can we do?

+### Allowing UDP communication to specific ports (preferred)
+You can configure the firewall to allow communication to the mentioned ports if that is an option for your environment/company.
+In short, the following communication from the hosts to the internet must be possible:
+- Target: 20.202.0.0/16, Port 3478 UDP
+- Target: 20.202.0.0/16, Port 443 TCP

 ### Disabling UDP temporary (preferred)
-We can disable the use of UDP [via GPO](https://admx.help/?Category=Windows_10_2016&Policy=Microsoft.Policies.TerminalServer::TS_SELECT_TRANSPORT) or reg keys.
+If option one is not possible, or the error messages are not disappearing, we can disable the use of UDP [via GPO](https://admx.help/?Category=Windows_10_2016&Policy=Microsoft.Policies.TerminalServer::TS_SELECT_TRANSPORT) or reg keys.
 The following script disables UDP, and it should also remove the error message.
-You can create the script in Hydra an run it on the hosts (test it with one host first):
+You can create the script in Hydra and run it on the hosts (test it with one host first):

 ```
 New-ItemProperty -Path "HKLM:\SOFTWARE\Policies\Microsoft\Windows NT\Terminal Services" -Name "SelectTransport" -Value 1 -force # default: 0